 We will aim to respond to all requests but if we consider a request to be unreasonable or excessive we can refuse to do so, or may consider charging a fee.
 If we need to do this, we will advise you.

-If you have any concerns about the way we process your personal data please let us know by contacting our Data Protection Officer named above.
-You also have the right to make a complaint to the Information Commissioner’s Office (ICO) if you feel that your data has been processed in a way that is not compliant with the procedures set out above or in accordance with the GDPR and/or Data Protection Act 2018.
-You can contact the ICO by visiting their website at ico.org.uk/concerns or by calling 0303 123 1113.
+If you have any concerns about the way we process your personal data or wish to exercise your rights please let us know by contacting our Data Protection Officer named above.
+You also have the right to make a complaint to the Information Commissioner’s Office (ICO) if you feel that your data has been processed in a way that is not compliant with the procedures set out above or in accordance with the UK GDPR and/or Data Protection Act 2018.
+You can contact the ICO by visiting their website at https://ico.org.uk/make-a-complaint/ or by calling 0303 123 1113.

 Notification of Changes

-This privacy statement was revised in May 2018.
-We may at any time revise the privacy statement without notice.
+This privacy notice was revised in July 2023.
+We may at any time revise this privacy notice without notice.
 Please check our website at www.nationalforest.org for an up to date or any revised versions of this notice.